SantiagoUlloa/shopping-list/README.md

 ## User Stories
 our users are regular everyday people who go grocery shopping.

-* Karen, 24.
-As a User, I want an a grocery list app so that I can add all my  items and remove them once I have those items in my shopping cart.
+* As a User, I want an a grocery list app so that I can add all my  items and remove them once I have those items in my shopping cart.
-* Chad, 21.
-As a user, I want the ability to be able to log in if I want to.
+* As a user, I want the ability to be able to log in if I want to.
-* Kyle, 27.
-As a User, I want an app that I can use before I go grocery shopping where I can save items.
+* As a User, I want an app that I can use before I go grocery shopping where I can save items.